Skip to main content

 Attach Scripts to a Workspace

-Include setup_script_ids when creating a workspace.
-Scripts run in the order they appear in the array.
+Pass --setup-script-id (repeatable) when spawning a workspace.
+Scripts run in the order you list them.

 Script Ordering